In a rush and just want my recommendation? I think The Honest Kitchen Grain-Free Chicken Recipe is a great choice.

-This small breed dog food doesn’t contain any corn, soy, or wheat.
+This dog food doesn’t contain any corn, soy, or wheat.
 Its most significant drawback may be that it does have chicken meals, which counters the list of wholesome organic ingredients that are also included.

 - An organic option for mindful pet parents

 - No corn, soy, wheat, or grains

 This grain-free chicken-flavored dry dog food is alluring in many ways.
 For one, it consists of non-GMO ingredients.
 Another notable feature is its absolute lack of meals, by-products, or grains.
 But the real cherry on top is the balance of protein, crude fat, and fiber found in this option.

 With chicken, potatoes, peas, and liver being the primary ingredients of this dry food, there’s hardly a hound mouth that could remain dry after smelling a freshly poured bowl of the stuff.